toyaokeke/MechCombatGame/README.md

 ![Shop Menu Reference](docs/img/Instructions/ShopMenuReference.png)

-**WARNING:** When resetting you player stats, keep in mind that you will only be refunded a _small amount_ of what you spent to upgrade your player
+**WARNING:** When resetting your player stats, keep in mind that you will only be refunded a _small amount_ of what you spent to upgrade your player

 ### Heads Up Display